hopefauble/booky/README.md

 # Welcome to Booky!

 ## Presentation video:

 https://youtu.be/J8MEBdUTiHs

 ## Once you've cloned this repo, take these steps to set up the program:

+Usage of Booky requires a key from the [Google Book API](https://developers.google.com/books/docs/v1/using).
+Once you have gotten a key, navigate to the [book.service.ts](frontend\src\app\booksearch\services\book\book.service.ts) file in the fronend directory and paste it as the value for `APIkey`.

 ### Front-end Setup

 1. Open a new terminal, change the working directory to `frontend` and run `npm install`.
 2. Run `ng serve` to begin the front-end development server.
-3. The front-end server will run on localhost:4200.
+3. The front-end server will run on `localhost:4200`.

 ### Back-end Setup